FOUNDATIONS OF ENTREPRENEURIAL MANAGEMEN

 4. Learn about various forms of involvement available to students personally and professionally, from Board participation to career options, in these creative industries.

-This course is not associated with a concentration
+This course is associated with Strategic Management concentration and the Social and Cultural Studies concentration

 Prerequisites: ASM3300 (may be taken concurrently)